s-leirbag/gif-editor/README.md

 ## To-do

-- Sample gifs and faces
-- Output gif positions for samples
+- Add default properties to samples
 - Instructions
+- Read and process gif not images
 - Non-png support
 - ...